Virtual Reality Lineup:

 This competition is dedicated to showcasing diverse and innovative work in the VR space.
-Work made by Women, People of Color, LGTBQ are strongly welcome.
+Experiences include works made by Women, People of Color and LGTBQ.

 Illya Szilak is a writer, artist, independent curator and physician.
 With her long-time collaborator Cyril Tsiboulski (Cloudred Studio) she creates interactive narratives that incorporate historical and documentary media.
 Reconstructing Mayakovsky and Queerskins are both included in The Electronic Literature Collection and have been taught as examples of innovative narrative and experimental game at the university level.
 Her latest projects Atomic Vacation and Queerskins: a love story, experiences for virtual reality, are forthcoming.
 An Oculus Launchpad fellow, she has received grants for her VR work from The Sundance Institute/Arcus Foundation and most recently from The Tribeca Film Institute and The John D. and Catherine T. MacArthur Foundation.